scrapjs/require-stub/README.md

 # Broswer `require()`

-Provide synchronous `require` in browser.
-For development purposes only.
+Provide synchronous `require` in browser for development purposes.
+A convenient replacement for watchify (dynamic, no configs needed).
+Strives to be compliant with browserify, in that code using `require-stub` is fully browserifyable.

 ```